 Document Deficiencies

-Dr. Arnold gave some practical practice managment advise to Chief Residents to provide written rotation evaluations and follow up with oral communications on any deficiencies noted.
-He suggested that Chiefs review the OKAP/in-service written examination results and seek faculty feedback on the resident’s surgical skills.
+Some practical practice management advise to Chief Residents to provide written rotation evaluations and follow up with oral communications on any deficiencies noted.
+Chiefs should review the OKAP/in-service written examination results and seek faculty feedback on the resident’s surgical skills.
 It’s also important to document conference attendance, incident reports, medical records issues, clinical volume issues and licensing issues.

 Provide Timely Informal Counseling

-Early problems or isolated incidents can be handled informally (Level 1) according to Dr. Arnold.
+Early problems or isolated incidents can be handled informally (Level 1).
 Examples of this could include tardiness, poor surgical preparation, lack of response to calls or consultation requests.
 Timely, in person counseling may often be sufficient, and remedial actions should initially be educational rather than punitive – the resident should re-do the call or consultation.
 At this stage, it remains optional as to whether an official written entry should be put into the resident’s file.

 “What about home and family problems?” one of the Chiefs asked.
 “I don’t want to punish someone for having personal problems.”